theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/destinations/general/column-mapping.md

 If duplicated column names are found, an error message opens.
 The column names must be corrected, before column mapping can be used.

-1. When working with flat files, make sure that:<br>
+1. When working with flat files, ensure that:<br>
 a) the XU server and the Designer both have access to the destination file.<br>
 b) the [output directory](#destination-details) and the [file name](#file-name) of the extraction match the destination file. <br>
 c) the [Column Name Style](#column-name-style) of the extraction and destination match.